Co-Leader: Kelly Baker, PhD

 - improvement and extension of measurements of microbial and allergen exposure in various home and workplace settings and the association of these exposures with the development of asthma and wheeze, chronic bronchitis, emphysema, and chronic obstructive pulmonary disease (COPD);

 - assessment of potential impacts of exposures to ambient coarse particles (e.g., coal ash) on development of cardiovascular and pulmonary disorders and function of airway host defenses;

 - assessment of impact of micro-particulate matter derived from air pollution in an urban setting on transmission and susceptibility to lung infection;

 - studies of novel cellular and molecular mechanisms regulating host inflammatory responses to bacterial endotoxins, development of asthma and chronic lung changes, and reversal and repair of airway functional and structural changes.

-This thematic area brings together Center researchers in the oxidative stress and xenobiotic metabolism fields as they relate to environmental lung disease and agricultural chemical-associated diseases, such as carcinogenesis, neurodevelopmental and neurodegenerative disorders.
+This thematic area brings together center researchers in the systemic and redox toxicology and xenobiotic metabolism fields as they relate to environmental lung disease and agricultural chemical-associated diseases, such as carcinogenesis, neurodevelopmental and neurodegenerative disorders.